dev-protocol/initto/README.md

 The text enclosed in `---` is the meta information of the article.
 Please write the title, date, tag, etc. of the article.
+If you set the date value to the future, it will not be displayed until the set date comes (it will not be displayed in the list).
+If you want to change OGP, change the value of socialImage.
 Please write the body of the article from below the meta information.
 Write the article in markdown format